 - Complete one unit per week in each course.

-- Notify their parent, teacher or mentor if they have questions or need assistance.
+- Notify their parent, teacher or success coach if they have questions or need assistance.